arjunc12/arjunc12/README.md

 ![hello there](obi-wan-hello-there.gif)

+My name is Arjun Chandrasekhar (he/him/his).
+I am currently an assistant professor in the Math/CS department at Southwestern University.
+My teaching interests include computer programming, discrete math, theoretical computer science, and (occasionally) data science.
+My research focuses on computational biology, specifically the emerging field of biological distributed algorithms.
+For more information on my teaching and research, check out my [academic website](https://www.arjun-chandrasekhar-teaching.com/).

+Please reach out to me if you have questions about my code, or are interested in collaborating!

 <!--
 **arjunc12/arjunc12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.